BMPlot Module

 import matplotlib.pyplot as plt

-from bmtool.bmplot import plot_firing_rate_pop_stats, plot_firing_rate_distribution
+from bmtool.bmplot.spikes import plot_firing_rate_pop_stats, plot_firing_rate_distribution

 # Assuming you already have firing rate statistics dataframes